matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

 **Q1: How does data exchange between applications take place?**

-- Request (input).
+- Request (Input)
-- Response (Output).
+- Response (Output)

 **Q2: How can we make web service platform independent?**

 - Request and Response in platform independent format.
-- Request format: json, xml.
+- Request format: `json`, `xml`.

 **Q3: How does the Application A know the format of Request and Response?**

 - Service definition:
-    - Request/Response Format.
+    - Request/Response Format
-    - Request Structure.
+    - Request Structure
-    - Response Structure.
+    - Response Structure
-    - Endpoint.
+    - Endpoint

 ### Key terminology

 - Request - Input to web service.
 - Response - Output of web service.
 - Message Exchange Format:
-    - Format of request nad response - XML and JSON.
+    - Format of request nad response - `XML` and `JSON`.
 - Service provider or Server - WebService, host the webservice.
 - Service consumer or Client - Application, consuming webservice.
 - Service Definition - contract between service provider and service consumer:
-    - defines format request and response.
+    - Defines format request and response.
-    - what is structure of request and response.
+    - What is structure of request and response.
-    - where is service available.
+    - Where is service available.
-- Transport: how a service is called:
+- Transport: How a service called:
     - HTTP and MQ communication over a queue (WebSphere MQ).

 ## REST